navsing/TPACalc/README.md

 # TPACalc

-Provides inclusion/exclusion criteria when deciding to use tPA on a patient with acute ischemic stroke.
+It Provides inclusion/exclusion criteria when deciding to use tPA on a patient with acute ischemic stroke.